MarcusHolmbrg/TeamDreamMocapProject/README.md

 **For the desktop version:**
  - Go to the Scenes folder, and open the DesktopScene scene.
  - Go to the Scripts folder.
 Open Simulator.cs.
-On line 28, change the file name according to the number of the recording you want to play.
+On line 35, change the file name according to the number of the recording you want to play.
 For recording catheter006, the path should be *"Assets/Recordings/catheter006.txt"*.
 Save it.
  - Run the scene.

 **For the VR version:**
  - Check that you have SteamVR installed on your computer.
 Launch SteamVR.
 Check that the headset and controllers are well connected.
  - Go to the Scenes folder, and open the VRScene scene.
  - Go to the Scripts folder.
 Open VRSimulator.cs.
-On line 32, change the file name according to the number of the recording you want to play.
+On line 41, change the file name according to the number of the recording you want to play.
 For recording catheter006, the path should be *"Assets/Recordings/catheter006.txt"*.
 Save it.
  - Run the scene.
 A ray should go out of your right hand.
 If not, swap your controllers.

+More detailed instructions containing control schemes as well as additional information on running the project can be found in [this document] (https://docs.google.com/document/d/1GC-xSK3XdPcphokTiqTdBISnV-ebJ-0fEk4kww-Skn0/edit?usp=sharing).

  ## Illustrations